flutter/plugins/packages/firebase_dynamic_links/README.md

 ```

-To create a short Dynamic Link, build DynamicLinkComponents the same way, but use get the link from the DynamicLinkComponents.shortUrl parameter.
+To create a short Dynamic Link, build DynamicLinkComponents the same way, but use the DynamicLinkComponents.shortUrl parameter.

 ```dart